OKaluza/fractured/docs/docs.rst

 I started working on it (years ago now) because I was interested in doing high resolution renders of computationally intensive fractals a hell of a lot faster on the GPU with GLSL, which was not being done at the time I started except for a few proof of concept demos.
 Now many lost weekends and evenings later it seems to finally have turned into a fairly complete thing and does what I needed it to.

 \*There's also experimental WebCL_ support which allows CPU rendering and double precision mode where possible.
-It will only work with the Nokia Firefox plugin_ for now but when the standard solidifies a bit I'll make sure it runs with other implementations.
+It shoud work with the Nokia Firefox plugin_ and Webkit-WebCL_.

 *(NOTE: this documentation is still a work in progress, if you have any questions or feedback email me at: owen (at) ozone.id.au)*